-On Big Red or Quarry at IU, how do I link to a library?
+On the research computing systems at IU, how do I link to a library?

 If the library is not in a standard directory, use the